nickyprabowo/skpd/wp-content/plugins/codelights-shortcodes-and-widgets/readme.txt

 5. Editing sidebar widget from customizer

 == Changelog ==
+= 1.1.4 =
+* Improved: CodeLights now works in SiteOrigin Layout Builder Widget too
+* Improved: Now you can use nbsp chars in Interactive Text
+* Updated: Font Awesome to the latest 4.7.0 version
+* Fixed: Interactive Text now doesn't trim some spaces between words
+* Fixed: Compatibility of Modal Popups with SiteOrigin Vantage theme's menu z-index

 = 1.1.3 =
 * Improved: Interactive Banner now shows attachment alt, when it's defined (which is good for SEO)
 * Fixed: Compatibility with some 3-rd party plugins that change hooks order.